 Greater Middleton Parks and Recreation District

-The Greater Middleton Parks and Recreation District was formed in 1997 by a vote of the people.
-It is a taxing entity separate from the City and has a governing board of three commissioners.
+The Greater Middleton Parks and Recreation District is a taxing entity separate from the City and has a governing board of three commissioners.
 The District has orgainzed sports for the youth.
 Their boundaries are the same as the Middleton School District boundaries, which covers approximately 80 square miles in the northeast corner of Canyon County.

 Hawthorne Park is the largest and most centrally located, containing 7.3 acres on North Hawthorne Drive.
 The park has softball fields, playground equipment, parking facilities, restrooms and water and sewer infrastructure on land purchased from the school district.